Lpierzina/mylockchaincosmos/README.md

 * All timestamps are block-anchored and immutable

 ---

+##🌠 Base64 Conversion Explained

+The CosmWasm smart contract on Neutron requires binary data (like hashes) to be submitted as base64-encoded strings.
+After the SHA-256 hash is computed (as a hex string), it is converted to base64 before being sent to the blockchain.

+Example:

+SHA-256 (Hex): 0x8b0d59e7...

+Base64: iw1Z5+...==

+This format ensures compatibility with CosmWasm message schemas and makes it easy to interoperate with tooling in the Cosmos ecosystem.
+Receipts and emails include both the hex and base64 representations for clarity and transparency.

+---
 ## 🌠 Becoming a Top-Tier DApp in Cosmos
 ## ✈️ Flow Diagram (Mermaid Sequence)